xiacijie/React-Redux-Calculator/README.md

 # react-calculator
-An web calculator built by react.js and redux
+An web calculator built by React.js and Redux
 ---------------------------------------------

 Try it